Stormbase/wagtail-mfa/README.md

 - **Issues on Firefox**.
 When using Firefox to register and store a Passkey on an Android device, the Passkey will not be available to use for passwordless login.
 This is because Firefox does not create a `discoverable credential`.
 This appears to be a limitation of Firefox.
 This issue was observed on Firefox 126 on macOS 14.
 - **Multi-site has limited support.** WebAuthn does not currently support using Passkeys across different domains.
 If you create a Passkey for `your-site.com`, you cannot use it to authenticate on `another-site.com`.
 Subdomains like `subdomain.your-site.com` are supported however.

+## Development

+See [DEVELOPMENT.md](DEVELOPMENT.md) for information on how to develop and contribute to this project.